 Who takes over your mortgage when you die?

 Fittingly for this topic, the word mortgage is drawn from a French term for “death pledge.”
 When you pass away, your mortgage doesn’t suddenly disappear.
 Your mortgage lender still needs to be repaid, and could foreclose on your home if that doesn’t happen.
 The same applies if there are outstanding home equity loans or lines of credit attached to the property.
+That’s because a mortgage is a lien that remains in place until the loan is repaid, even if the borrower dies.

 If you applied for your mortgage with a co-borrower or co-signer, the solution is relatively simple: The other party can continue making payments on the loan.

 If you don’t have a co-borrower or co-signer, the responsibility falls to the executor of your estate, who should continue making payments using funds from your estate while the fate of the home is sorted out.
+The rub is if the estate doesn’t have sufficient funds or liquidity to pay the mortgage — that’ll create complications for heirs.

 If you leave your home to be inherited by an heir, your heir can decide what to do with the home and the mortgage.
 Generally speaking, your heir will either need to assume the mortgage and start making payments, or arrange for the sale of the property.